tanamim/jodeki/README.md

 Similar services already exist, but those are different from our service.
 Most companies provide information from the surface web, also their revenue model is mainly from ads (Google, StackOverflow, Quora, Yahoo!
 Answers).
 "Yours" is a blockchain-based messaging board with paywall, but its business is seller-led style.

 ###### Quality of Knowledge
 Our knowledge base aims to be more valuable than Google's database––it is possible because our data is collected from private source.
-[This research](https://quod.lib.umich.edu/j/jep/3336451.0007.104?view=text;rgn=main) authored by Michael K. Bergman titled *The Deep Web: Surfacing Hiden Value* shows that private source has 500 times more data and many times greater quality compared to the surface web.
+[This research](https://quod.lib.umich.edu/j/jep/3336451.0007.104?view=text;rgn=main) authored by Michael K. Bergman titled *The Deep Web: Surfacing Hidden Value* shows that private source has 500 times more data and many times greater quality compared to the surface web.

 ## Our Service